In the name of Allah, the Gracious, the Merciful

-How does one of you beat his wife as he beats the stallion camel and then embrace her?
+How does one of you strike his wife as he beats the stallion camel and then embrace her?

-The Prophet would also warn women in the community about men who would beat their wives.
-Fatimah ibn Qais reported that the Prophet, peace and blessings be upon him, warned her about marrying a man who was known to beat women, saying to her:
+The Prophet (ṣ) would also warn women in the community about men who would beat their wives.
+For example, the Prophet, peace and blessings be upon him, advised Fatimah ibn Qais not to marry a man who was known for hitting women, saying

 وَأَمَّا أَبُو الْجَهْمِ فَرَجُلٌ ضَرَّابٌ لِلنِّسَاءِ وَلَكِنْ أُسَامَةَ

-As for Abu Al-Jahm, he frequently beats women.
-Rather, you should marry Usama.
+As for Abu al-Jahm, he frequently beats women.
+Rather, you should marry Usamah.

 والضرب مباح وتركه أفضل

-Striking is permissible but avoiding it is preferred.
+Striking is permissible, but avoiding it is better.

 قُولِي لَهُ قَدْ أَجَارَنِي

-Say to him: The Prophet has protected me.
+Say to him: The Prophet has granted me protection.

-She did not stay but for a while until she returned and she said, “He did not give me anything except more beatings!”
+She returned later and she said, “He did not give me anything except more beatings!”
 The Prophet tore a piece of cloth from his shirt and he said:

 قُولِي لَهُ إِنَّ رَسُولَ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ قَدْ أَجَارَنِي

-Say to him: Verily, the Messenger of Allah has given me protection.
+Say to him: Verily, the Messenger of Allah has granted me protection.

-She did not stay but for a while until she returned and she said, “He did not give me anything except more beatings!”
+She returned later and she said, “He did not give me anything except more beatings!”
 The Prophet raised his hands and he said:

 اللَّهُمَّ عَلَيْكَ الْوَلِيدَ أَثِمَ بِي مَرَّتَيْنِ

-O Allah, you must deal with Al-Waleed for he has sinned against me twice.
+O Allah, you must deal with Al-Walid, for he has sinned against me twice.

-Yahya ibn Sa’eed reported: Habeeba bint Sahl was the wife of Thabit ibn Qais and it was mentioned to the Messenger of Allah, peace and blessings be upon him, that they were married and she was his neighbor.
-Thabit had struck her, so she appeared at the door of the Messenger of Allah and she said, “Thabit and I can no longer be married.”
+Yahya ibn Sa’id reported: Habibah bint Sahl was the wife of Thabit ibn Qais and she was the neighbor of the Messenger of Allah, peace and blessings be upon him.
+Thabit had struck her, so she appeared at the door of the Prophet and she said, “Thabit and I can no longer be married.”
 The Prophet said to Thabit:

 خُذْ مِنْهَا وَخَلِّ سَبِيلَهَا